 We currently, have in the past and expect in the future to, engage third-party game development companies to develop and operate certain mobile games on our behalf.
 Currently, we rely on third-party game development companies to provide operation and development services for our myVEGAS Bingo and my KONAMI Slots games.
 In each instance, we have been, and in the future intend to be, the publisher of our existing games as well as third-party developed or co-developed games when they are available to players through platforms such as the Apple App Store, Google Play Store, Amazon Appstore, and Facebook.
 However, in some cases much of the responsibility to develop and operate our games will be undertaken by the development company.
 Typically when we engage a third-party game development company, we will enter into a contract with them that defines their and our duties and responsibilities, but we have limited control over the work performed by the development company and are therefore subject to additional risks than if our own employees were developing and operating our games, such that completion of our games and their publication could be delayed due to the development company's failure to adhere to our milestones and roadmaps.
 We have in the past experienced this risk when one of our third-party game development companies failed to complete development milestones in accordance with our game development roadmap.
-If our third-party game development companies do not perform in accordance with our agreements with them, it could adversely affect the development our ability to meet our forecasts.
+If our third-party game development companies do not perform in accordance with our agreements with them, it could adversely affect the development of our games that are the subject of that agreement, including delaying their availability for launch and their performance once launched, which could materially and adversely impact our ability to meet our forecasts.